tosin2013/openshift-4-deployment-notes/dhcp-configuration/README.md

 # DHCP Configuration for OpenShift 4

 The DHCP Server is used to assign coreos nodes with the correct ip address.
 Note the machine name below will name the RHCOS machine with the name name upon boot.

 **Install dhcp package**
 ```
-sudo yum install -y  dhcp-server
+sudo yum install -y  dhcp
 ```

 **Update dhcp.conf file**